liangzheng816/OfficeDocs-SharePoint/SharePoint/SharePointServer/security-for-sharepoint-server/tls-support-1.3.md

 [!INCLUDE[appliesto-xxx-xxx-xxx-SUB-xxx-md](../includes/appliesto-xxx-xxx-xxx-SUB-xxx-md.md)]

 SharePoint Server 2019 supports TLS protocol version 1.3 by default.
-However, to enable end-to-end support for TLS protocol version 1.3 in your SharePoint 2019 environment, you may need to install updates or change configuration settings in the following locations:
+However, to enable end-to-end support for TLS protocol version 1.3 in your SharePoint 2019 environment, you might need to install updates or change configuration settings in the following locations:

 1. SharePoint servers in your SharePoint farm